GKM-Theory for Torus Actions on Cyclic Quiver Grassmannians: Generalities on Quiver Grassmannians

-If we relax the conditions on maps, that is if we consider any complex $Q$-representation $N$ with $N_i=\C^{n+1}$ for any $i\in Q_0$, then $\mr{Gr}_{(1,2,\ldots, n)}(N)$ is a linear degeneration of $\mathcal{F}l_{n+1}$ (see \cite{CFFFR2017}). \end{ex} For any $Q$-representation $M$ and any collection of bases for the vector spaces $M_i$, with $i\in Q_0$, it is possible to define a new quiver.
-This will be relevant, to provide a combinatorial description of the moment graph, of a torus action on the class of quiver Grassmannians, we are interested in. \begin{defi} Let $Q$ be a quiver, and let $M$ be an object of $\mathrm{rep}_\Kbb(Q)$.
-For $i\in Q_0$, let $B^{(i)}:=\{v^{(i)}_k\}$ be a basis of $M_i$ and let $B:=\bigcup_{i\in Q_0}B^{(i)}$.
-The \f{coefficient quiver} $Q(M,B)$ is given by \begin{itemize} \item $Q(M,B)_0:=B$, \item $v^{(i)}_k\to v^{(j)}_\ell\in Q(M,B)_1$ if and only if there exists an $a\in Q_1$ such that $s_a=i$, $t_a=j$ and the coefficient of $v^{(j)}_\ell$ in $M_a(v^{(i)}_k)$ is non-zero. \end{itemize} \end{defi} \begin{rem} By the definition of coefficient quivers and \cite[Theorem~1.11]{Kirillov2016}, there exists a basis $B$ such that the connected components of $Q(M,B)$ are in bijection with the indecomposable summands of $M$.
-From now on we always work with basis satisfying this property. \end{rem} We conclude this subsection by introducing the notion of attractive grading on the vertex set of the coefficient quiver.
-This is a crucial tool to study cellular decompositions of quiver Grassmannians. \begin{defi} Let $M$ and $B$ be as in Definition~\ref{def:CoeffQuiver}, and let $Q(M,B)$ be the corresponding coefficient quiver. \begin{enumerate} \item A \f{grading} on $Q(M,B)_0$ is a tuple $\mb{wt}=\big(\mr{wt}(v^{(i)}_k)\big)\in \mathbb{Z}^B$. \item A grading $\mb{wt}$ on $Q(M,B)_0$ is \f{attractive} if \begin{itemize} \item[(AG1)] for any $i\in Q_0$ it holds $\mr{wt}(v^{(i)}_k)>\mr{wt}(v^{(i)}_\ell)$ whenever $k>\ell$, \item[(AG2)] for any $a\in Q_1$ there exists a weight $d(a)\in\Z$ such that whenever $v^{(s_a)}_k\to v^{(t_a)}_\ell\in Q(M,B)_1$. \end{itemize} \end{enumerate} \end{defi} \begin{rem} The above definition is inspired by \cite[Theorem~1]{Cerulli2011}, where a grading on $Q(M,B)_0$ with property (AG2) and (AG1) with $"\neq"$ instead of $">"$ is used to define a $\C^*$-action on $\mr{Gr}_\mb{e}(M)$ \cite[Lemma 1.1]{Cerulli2011} via Looking at the fixed point set of such an action allowed Cerulli Irelli to compute the Euler characteristic of $\mr{Gr}_\mb{e}(M)$ (see \cite[Theorem~1]{Cerulli2011}). \end{rem} \begin{rem} An different approach to compute cellular decompositions of quiver Grassmannians, which does not rely on a $\C^*$-action, is presented in \cite{CEFR2018}.
-But we are interested in cellular decompositions which are stable under the action of some bigger torus.
-Hence it is convenient to start from a $\C^*$-action on our varieties. \end{rem}
+If we relax the conditions on maps, that is if we consider any complex $Q$-representation $N$ with $N^{(i)}=\C^{n+1}$ for any $i\in Q_0$, then $\mr{Gr}_{(1,2,\ldots, n)}(N)$ is a linear degeneration of $\mathcal{F}l_{n+1}$ (see \cite{CFFFR2017}). \end{ex} For any $Q$-representation $M$ and any collection of bases for the vector spaces $M^{(i)}$ with $i\in Q_0$, it is possible to define a new quiver.
+This will help to provide a combinatorial description of the moment graph of a torus action on the class of quiver Grassmannians, which we will be interested in later. \begin{defi} Let $Q$ be a quiver and let $M$ be an object of $\mathrm{rep}_\Kbb(Q)$.
+For $i\in Q_0$, let $B^{(i)}:=\{v^{(i)}_k\}$ be a basis of $M^{(i)}$ and let $B:=\bigcup_{i\in Q_0}B^{(i)}$.
+The \f{coefficient quiver} $Q(M,B)$ is given by \begin{itemize} \item $Q(M,B)_0:=B$, \item $v^{(i)}_k\to v^{(j)}_\ell\in Q(M,B)_1$ if and only if there exists an $a\in Q_1$ such that $s_a=i$, $t_a=j$ and the coefficient of $v^{(j)}_\ell$ in $M_a(v^{(i)}_k)$ is non-zero. \end{itemize} \end{defi} \begin{rem} By \cite[Theorem~1.11]{Kirillov2016} (see Theorem~\ref{trm:KirillovKSThm}) every quiver representation is isomorphic to a direct sum of indecomposable quiver representations, which is unique up to the order of the summands.
+This isomorphism translates to a base change of the representation $M$ and implies that there exists a basis $B$ such that the connected components of the coefficient quiver $Q(M,B)$ are in bijection with the indecomposable summands in the decomposition of $M$.
+From now on we always work with bases satisfying this property. \end{rem} We conclude this subsection by introducing the notion of attractive grading on the vertex set of the coefficient quiver.
+This is a crucial tool to study cellular decompositions of quiver Grassmannians. \begin{defi} Let $M$ and $B$ be as in Definition~\ref{def:CoeffQuiver}, and let $Q(M,B)$ be the corresponding coefficient quiver. \begin{enumerate} \item A \f{grading} on $Q(M,B)_0$ is a tuple $\mb{wt}=\big(\mr{wt}(v^{(i)}_k)\big)\in \mathbb{Z}^B$. \item A grading $\mb{wt}$ on $Q(M,B)_0$ is \f{attractive} if \begin{itemize} \item[(AG1)] for any $i\in Q_0$ it holds that $\mr{wt}(v^{(i)}_k)>\mr{wt}(v^{(i)}_\ell)$ whenever $k>\ell$, \item[(AG2)] for any $a\in Q_1$ there exists a weight $d(a)\in\Z$ such that whenever $v^{(s_a)}_k\to v^{(t_a)}_\ell\in Q(M,B)_1$. \end{itemize} \end{enumerate} \end{defi} \begin{rem} For a special class of quiver representations we describe an approach to construct attractive gradings of their coefficient quivers in Proposition~\ref{prop:attractiveGradingDeltan}. \end{rem} \begin{rem} The above definition is inspired by \cite[Theorem~1]{Cerulli2011}, where a grading on $Q(M,B)_0$ with property (AG2) and (AG1) with $"\neq"$ instead of $">"$ is used to define a $\C^*$-action on $\mr{Gr}_\mb{e}(M)$ \cite[Lemma 1.1]{Cerulli2011} via Looking at the fixed point set of such an action allowed Cerulli Irelli to compute the Euler characteristic of $\mr{Gr}_\mb{e}(M)$ (see \cite[Theorem~1]{Cerulli2011}).
+His construction was generalised by Haupt \cite[Theorem~1.2]{Haupt2012}. \end{rem} \begin{rem} A different approach to compute cellular decompositions of quiver Grassmannians, which does not rely on a $\C^*$-action, is presented in \cite{CEFR2018}.
+Since we are interested in cellular decompositions which are stable under the action of some larger-rank torus, it is convenient for us to start from a $\C^*$-action on our varieties. \end{rem}